Last updated: 27 August 2020

-Like all organisations, our response to the COVID-19 outbreak is evolving continually as we monitor advice from the Government and Public Health England.
+Like all organisations, our response to the COVID-19 health pandemic is ongoing and we continue to monitor advice from the Government and Public Health England.

-While our priority is the health and safety of SoA staff, members and partners, we are working to minimise the impact on our core services, including:
+While our priority is the health and safety of SoA staff, members and partners, we continue to work on minimising the impact on our core services, including:

 - Membership services